western/nginx-builder/lua_src/lua-resty-core.git/lib/ngx/ssl.md

 Returns the TLS 1.x version number used by the current SSL connection.
 Returns `nil` and a string describing the error otherwise.

-Typical return values are
+Typical return values are:

 * `0x0300`(SSLv3)
 * `0x0301`(TLSv1)
 * `0x0302`(TLSv1.1)
 * `0x0303`(TLSv1.2)
+* `0x0304`(TLSv1.3)

-This function can be called in whatever contexts where downstream https is used.
+This function can be called in any context where downstream https is used.

 [Back to TOC](#table-of-contents)